Authentication deprecated

 com.openexchange.tokenlogin.app-id.announceId: "false"

-Notes: - your-api-id must be a stable and unique identifier. - The same application ID must be reused consistently across services.
+Notes: - applications is a comma-separated list of application Ids.
+Simply set or add core-ui here. - The same application ID must be reused consistently across services.

 Core UI Service Configuration